john9francis/radiation-modeling/timeSpentPhase2.md

 # Week 16 9/4-9/10

 **G4 Brems**
-- Finish up analysis!
+- [ ] Finish up analysis!

 **Other**
-- Finish G4 Docker
+- [ ] Finish G4 Docker

-- 9/4 8:04 am Planning the week and working on G4-Docker
+- 9/4 8:04 am Planning the week and getting the csv file saving on G4-Brems